 In some countries, it is already mandatory to register!

-You need help, getting the right information for you? – Just take a look at our Digital Consultancy Service.
+You need help getting the right information?
+Just take a look at our Digital Consultancy Service.

 Or do you want us to take care of your compliance?
-In our Premium EPR Service, you get your personal Key Account Manager taking care of everything.
+In our Premium EPR Service, you get your personal Key Account Manager taking care of the complete registration process.

 Implications for marketplaces, fulfillment service providers, and individuals